-Based in the San Francisco Bay Area, he balances his time between commercial work, independent projects, giving talks and workshops, and teaching Culture Jamming at California College of the Arts.
+Based in the San Francisco Bay Area, he balances his time between commercial work, independent projects, and giving talks and workshops.
+Ask him sometime about how getting arrested lead to his first professional job.

 He believes talking to strangers can change the world, but nothing would make him happier than if you closed your eyes for 20 seconds and just listened to your breath.